vardhanreddy2003/pneumonia-detection/README.md

-Pneumonia Detection Model Deployment 🚑
+# Pneumonia Detection Model Deployment 🚑

+A deep learning-based pneumonia detection system deployed using Flask.
+🌐 Live Demo
 This project contains a deep learning model trained to detect pneumonia from chest X-ray images.
 The model is deployed using a Flask web application, allowing users to upload an image and receive a prediction.

-🛠 Project Structure
+## 🛠 Project Structure
 project
 ├── static/
 │   └── (CSS/JS/images if any)